 |---|---|---|---|

-| Free tier | 1,000 links/mo | 3 dynamic codes | No free tier |
+| Free tier | Limited links and analytics | Small dynamic-code limits | No full free tier |

 | Paid plans | $29-199/mo | $15-99/mo | $49-999/mo |